noctux/philote/README.md

-# Ansible openwrt
+# Philote

-An collection of ansible modules written in lua for Openwrt orchestration.
+Ansible orcherstration for Openwrt - with Lua!

 Ansible is build around a collection of modules that get send to the remote host to execute different tasks or collect information.
 Those modules are